 The source code of MinFHM and datasets are available in the SPMF software.

-I will post videos like that perhaps once every week or every few weeks.
+I will post videos like that perhaps once every few weeks.
 I actually have a lot of PPTs to explain various algorithms on my computer but I just need to find time to record the videos.
 In a future blog post, I will also explain which software and equipment can be used to record such videos.
 This is the first video, so obviously it is not perfect.
 I will make some improvements in the following videos.
 If you have any comments, please post it in the comment section!

 Philippe Fournier-Viger is a professor, data mining researcher and the founder of the SPMF data mining software, which includes more than 100 algorithms for pattern mining.